binocarlos/smesh/README.md

 $ sudo make install
 ```

-If you have a private network, first tell smesh which interface it should operate on:
+If you have a private network, first tell smesh which interface it should operate on (eth0 is default):

 ```bash
 smesh-0:~$ smesh interface eth1